Skip to content

 Component Management

-# List available components for the configured theme
+# List available components for the current theme

 ckan theme component list